Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Set up the Trusted Wireless Network

 The Untrusted network is now looking good.
-It’s time to make the other R7000 Nighthawk I have into a Wi-Fi AP as well so my phone and watch have a safe place to connect to, as well as a laptop when I want to RDP into my wired machines from the kitchen.
+It’s time to make the other R7000 Nighthawk I have into a Wi-Fi AP as well, so my phone and watch have a safe place to connect—plus a laptop when I want to RDP into my wired machines from the kitchen.
 I was saving that for a honeypot AP, but I can come back to that later.

 Let’s see if I can Wi-Fi into the Wireless LAN’s R7000…

-Tip: Remember to physically unplug the pfSense upstream router from the R7000 because the R7000 is too helpful and will enter into AP mode by sensing any upstream routers, then you cannot get into the web UI anymore.
+Tip: Remember to physically unplug the pfSense upstream router from the R7000; the R7000 is too helpful and will switch into AP mode when it detects an upstream router, after which you can’t reach the web UI.

-Since only my trusted devices should be on the Wireless LAN, I’ll turn off 2.4 GHz wi-fi because anything recent and wireless should support 5 GHz.
-That means those pesky AliExpress Pineapple wi-fi password stealers on the cheap side only use 2.4 GHz, so a neighbour is going to have to put in some effort to snoop on my network.
-Plus, 5 GHz is blocked more easily by walls and concrete, so I prefer it for averting medium-range snooping.
-But, I so am going to set up a honeypot and to brake check my faith in humanity.
+Since only my trusted devices should be on the Wireless LAN, I’ll turn off 2.4 GHz Wi-Fi because anything recent and wireless should support 5 GHz.
+That means those pesky AliExpress Pineapple Wi-Fi password stealers on the cheap side only use 2.4 GHz, so a neighbor will have to put in some effort to snoop on my network.
+Plus, 5 GHz gets blocked more easily by walls and concrete, so I prefer it for averting medium-range snooping.
+But I am so going to set up a honeypot and brake-check my faith in humanity.

 Top ↩